 so c = 3 x 108 m/s but this is exactly the same as v = 3 x 108 m/s

-The velocity of light = the frequency x wavelength
+The velocity of radio waves = frequency x wavelength

-As we are dealing in MHz ( millions of Hertz ) we can use the speed of light as 300m/sec
+As we are dealing in radio waves in MHz ( millions of Hertz ) and we can use the speed of radio waves as 300 million metres/sec.

 wavelength

-But to correct for the length of the 1/4 wavelength we have to take into account the end effect and this use velocity factor
+But to correct for a length of a 1/4 wave co-ax stub we have to take into account the end effect and this use the co-ax's velocity factor

 now apply the velocity factor,